 Make spirits bright with this homemade Plum Brandy recipe.
 It makes a lovely holiday spirit for gifting or drinking.
 Infuse your own with fresh plums or dried prunes.

 The best part of homemade liqueurs and infusions is that they don’t take that long to prepare.
 And the cost of alcohol aside, they really don’t cost that much.

 This way I can knock out a few lingering gifts on my list in under an hour.

-What is Plum Brandy?
+What is plum brandy?

 To make slivovitz, fresh plums and ground plum pits are crushed and pressed together, (sometimes with yeast, starch, and sugar) then it’s fermented and sometimes distilled.